cardano-scaling/CIPs/CIP-0164/README.md

 Construction**: All nodes receive votes from upstream peers, maintaining a running tally for each EB to track progress toward the quorum threshold (step 11).
 However, only RB producers create certificates when they are about to produce a new ranking block.
-Block producing nodes know their ownleadership schedule, so they know when they are eligible to construct a certificate for an upcoming RB they will produce.
+Block producing nodes know their own leadership schedule, so they know when they are eligible to construct a certificate for an upcoming RB they will produce.
 When enough votes are collected during the vote diffusion period, the RB producer aggregates them into a compact certificate.